 For an electric smoker: set the temperature to 225° F and cook for 8–12 hours (or until the temperature of the inner thigh reaches 180° F).

 The turkey must reach 140° F within four hours, otherwise you will have to finish it in the oven.
 A probe thermometer inserted into the breast and thigh will let you know if the internal temperature indicates that the meat is safe to eat.

 You may also choose to use a regular grill with a smoker box or a combination grill.
 As long as it has a lid and you keep the temperature around 275–300° F, you’re all good.
 For pellet grills, add a few pecan pellets as this will impart a smooth and rich smoky flavor.
 Turn and baste the turkey every half hour or so with more of the melted butter mix.

-Allow the turkey to cook before carving and enjoy!
+Let the turkey rest before carving and enjoy!